yzg1/OCCAD/README.md

 ## Dataset
 I have given the data list I used in abc file.
 Because the dataset is large, if you want to get it, please feel free to contact me via youzhenguo65@gmail.com.

-Preparing train、validation、test  and rendering lists via (If you have these lists, you can skip this step)
+Preparing the rendering lists via (If you have these lists, you can skip this step)

 ```
-python create_split.py
 python generate_renderings.py
 ```